 Jim: It started there.

-Gary: And now you have given them a possible step that they can take to join you.
-But if they don’t, you go alone, because you need help.
-And let the counselor or the pastor, whomever you’re going to see, let them help you know what the next step should be.
-And chances are, they’re gonna give you some books to read that will challenge your thinking, that will give you some ideas on what you need to be doing.
+Dr. Chapman: Well, it is a big step.
+What I would say is that one of the steps is that you acknowledge to yourself that your marriage is in serious trouble.
+You verbalize it to yourself, and then you make a decision, I am going to do something about this.
+I think you invite your spouse to join you.
+You say to them, “You know, I don’t know how you feel about our relationship, but I’m pretty much at a breaking point in our relationship.
+And I’ve decided that I am going for counseling.
+And I would like for you to go with me.
+But if you don’t, I’m gonna go alone because I’ve got to have help.”
+And now you have given them a possible step that they can take to join you.
+But if they don’t, you go alone because you need help and let the counselor or the pastor whomever, you’re going to see, let them help you know, what the next step should be.
+And chances are, they’re gonna give you some books to read that will challenge your thinking, they will give you some ideas on what you need to be doing.
 But you’re gonna be proactive in trying to do something that has the potential of reconciling the relationship.

-Gary: Well, you know, often, Jim, when a spouse comes and it’s usually the wife who’s being abused—not always, but almost always–
+Dr. Chapman: Well, you know, often Jim, when a spouse comes and it’s usually the wife who’s being abused, not always, but almost always.

-Gary: –many times she’s put up with abuse for such a long time that she’s come almost to accept it as the norm, but then she gets to the place where she realizes, this is way out of line.
-And she wants to do something; she doesn’t exactly know what to do.
+Dr. Chapman: Many times, she’s put up with abuse for such a long time that she’s come almost to accept it as the norm.
+But then she gets to the place where she realizes this is way out of line and she wants to do something.
+She doesn’t exactly know what to do.
 And she may not have the emotional energy to do it by that time.
-And she may feel like, I don’t have the finances to leave him.
+And she might feel like I don’t have the finances to leave him.

 Jim: She’s feeling trapped.